MattLyjak/IT-254-Group-Project-/README.md

 # Hardware used
 We used a 3d printed door model that we got from Tinkercad https://www.tinkercad.com/things/jrjchUGjqYP/edit?returnTo=%2Fdashboard%2Fdesigns%2F3d.
-We also used the Arduino kits to connect to the door and make it open.
+We also used the Ardunio Mega 2560 keypad with a motor connected to the door to open and close it.
+We also use our computer cameras to do the face detection.
 Our project is pretty much entirely based off this door model.
 # Instructions
 These are what we used to make our program function